-I have a special interest and experience in Antenatal care (Pregnancy care).
-I am happy to see you at any time during your pregnancy to give advice, assess any medical issues and arrange referral to a public hospital or private obstetrician or other specialist if needed.
+Dr Miranda Bradley has a special interest and experience in Antenatal care (Pregnancy care).
+She is happy to see you at any time during your pregnancy to give advice, assess any medical issues and arrange referral to a public hospital, private obstetrician or other specialist if needed.

 Pregnancy assessment and care

 Dr Bradley can assist with helping women make personal choices about their pregnancy.
 During your first 1 to 2 appointments she can assist with confirming pregnancy and arranging initial blood tests, ultrasounds & screening tests, , troubleshooting any early pregnancy issues that may arise, discussing your antenatal care options, and referring you to your chosen public hospital or private obstetrician.
-I am also an accredited "Shared Care" provider, registered with many hospitals in Melbourne to care for you, "sharing" your care with your local hospital.
+Dr Bradley is also an accredited "Shared Care" provider, registered with many hospitals in Melbourne to care for you, "sharing" your care with your local hospital.

-Being in the Melbourne CBD, I see many business and leisure travellers who are pregnant and need an antenatal review appointment while in town.
-I also see women who have recently moved to Australia and need to access medical maternity services.
+Being in the Melbourne CBD, she also sees many business and leisure travellers who are pregnant and need an antenatal review appointment while in town.
+She also sees women who have recently moved to Australia and need to access medical maternity services.

 "Shared maternity care" means that a woman's pregnancy care is shared between a public hospital and another doctor.
 It is a popular option of care for healthy women with a normal pregnancy.
 Responsibility is shared for the woman's care including communication and management of results and abnormal findings.